List of Farm to Market Roads in Texas (2300–2399): FM 2367

+Farm to Market Road 2367 (FM 2367) is located in Dimmit County.
+From an intersection with FM 186 west of Carrizo Springs, it runs northwest and then southwest for approximately 2 miles before state maintenance ends.

+FM 2367 was designated on September 21, 1955, along the current route.

 FM 2368

 FM 2369

 Farm to Market Road 2369 (FM 2369) is located in Uvalde County.

 FM 2369 begins at an intersection with US 90 west of Uvalde.
 The highway travels in a northwestern direction and turns east at a county road.
-FM 2369 has an intersection with FM 1403 and enters Uvalde near an intersection with FM 1435.
+FM 2369 intersects FM 1403 and enters Uvalde near an intersection with FM 1435.
 The highway travels through the northern part of the town along Front Street and crosses under US 83 before leaving the town near Camp Street.
 After leaving Uvalde, FM 2369 travels in a northeastern direction and intersects FM 1023 and FM 3447 before ending at US 90 northeast of Uvalde.

 FM 2369 was designated on September 21, 1955, traveling from US 90 west of Uvalde northward and eastward to US 83 at a distance of 7.0 mi.
 The highway was extended 4.5 mi to US 90 northeast of Uvalde on January 22, 1958, and a spur route traveling along Getty Street in Uvalde was created.
 This extension was formerly proposed as FM 1906.
-The spur route was cancelled and re-designated as Spur 144 on July 14, 1961.
+The spur route was cancelled and redesignated as Spur 144 on July 14, 1961.